snappizz/engraving-challenges/meta/general-rules.md

 Once the music is entered and we've seen the default output of your program you can adjust the global appearance setting in any way you like.
-You may adjust page layout, staff and font sizes, line thicknesses or whatever to improve the general impression.
+You may adjust page layout, staff and font sizes, line thicknesses or whatever to realize your "house style".
 If you want you can now also decide about line and page breaking.
 Please do these things in retraceable steps and commit any sensible unit of work.
 If your document files don't "speak for themselves" through